MaterializeInc/metabase-materialize-driver/README.md

 ## To Use the Driver

-We provide a pre-built docker image of metabase including this driver as [materialize/metabase][]
+We provide a pre-built docker image of Metabase including this driver as [materialize/metabase][]

 To use the `metabase-materialize-driver` with an existing Metabase